5 Easy Ways To Avoid Plastic In Your Kitchen!

 1. Replace Your Plastic Bottles

 Plastic bottles are a common sight in many Indian households.
 It’s an easy and convenient way to store and carry your water around without worrying about it much.
 However, these plastic bottles can do more harm than good.
-They get dirty easily, change the taste and odour of the water stored within, and aren’t good for your health.
+They get dirty easily, change the taste and odor of the water stored within, and aren’t good for your health.

 One of the most used kitchenware accessories is storage containers.
 We all gravitate towards the storage containers available in the supermarket with an offer sticker slapped on them, but being mindful of what you store your food in is essential.
 Storing food in these would not just alter the taste but also cause potential digestive problems.